zpzim/SCAMP/docs/source/pyscamp/kwargs.rst

   For matrix summaries, the height of the output matrix (default 50) verbose=[bool]:
   Enable verbose output.
-This will log to stdout. (default False)
+This will log to stdout. (default False) distributedpos=[int, int]
+  Specifies that the join is actually part of a larger join which potentially requires an exclusion zone to be applied.
+Arguments are [row, col] where row/col are the global starting row/col of this join in the distance matrix.